 Radiation therapy may also be used as palliative therapy to relieve symptoms caused by the tumor in the bone.

 Surgery is usually done to remove cancer that is left after chemotherapy or radiation therapy.
 When possible, the whole tumor is removed by surgery.
-Tissue and bone that are removed may be replaced with a graft, which uses tissue and bone taken from another part of the patient's body or a donor.
+Tissue and bone that are removed may be replaced with a graft, which uses tissue and bone taken from another part of the child's body or a donor.
 Sometimes an implant, such as artificial bone, is used.

-After the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy to kill any cancer cells that are left.
-Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.
+After the doctor removes all the cancer that can be seen at the time of the surgery, some children may be given chemotherapy or radiation therapy to kill any cancer cells that are left.
+Treatment given after the surgery to lower the risk that the cancer will come back is called adjuvant therapy.

 To learn more about side effects that begin during treatment for cancer, visit Side Effects.

-Side effects from cancer treatment that begin after treatment and continue for months or years are called late effects.
-Late effects of cancer treatment may include the following:
+Problems from cancer treatment that begin 6 months or later after treatment and continue for months or years are called late effects.
+Late effects of cancer treatment may include:

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the effects cancer treatment can have on your child.
-For more information, see Late Effects of Treatment for Childhood Cancer.
+Learn more about Late Effects of Treatment for Childhood Cancer.

 As your child goes through treatment, they will have follow-up tests or check-ups.
 Some tests that were done to diagnose or stage the cancer may be repeated to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.